Nalanda-Labs/kunjika/README.md

 that the philosophy behind development of Golang is horribly wrong.
 Rust is the silver bullet of programming.

-*Kunjika will not integrate with any closed-source applications.
+*Kunjika will not integrate with any closed-source/non-GPL applications.
 Please do not create issues for such integrations.*